AbrJA/anomaly-detector/README.md

 The application is designed to be efficient for production use.

-- Training and Saving: If the load_model_path specified in config.json does not exist, a new model will be trained on the data from file_train and saved to save_model_path if it's specified.
+- **Training and Saving**: If the `load_model_path` specified in `config.json` does not exist, a new model will be trained on the data from file_train and saved to save_model_path if it's specified.

-- Loading and Predicting: If a model already exists at model_path, the script will automatically load it and skip the training phase, proceeding directly to anomaly detection on the test data.
+- **Loading and Predicting**: If a model already exists at `load_model_path`, the script will automatically load it and skip the training phase, proceeding directly to anomaly detection on the test data.

 ## Contributing